phsym/prettytable-rs/README.md

 }
 ```

-This code will produce the following output :
+This code will produce the following output:

 ```text
 +---------+------+---------+